Writing Prompt: Use Junk Drawers to Discover Your Characters

 PRACTICE

 Choose one of the drawers above or make up your own drawer contents.
-(If you make up your own, make sure to list the contents in the comments!)
+(If you make up your own, make sure to list the contents in the practice box!)
 Take fifteen minutes to write about the character that owns that drawer.

-Don’t forget to share your work in the comments and give feedback to your fellow writers!
+Don’t forget to share your work in the practice box below and give feedback to your fellow writers!